mariam138/ultimate-ateez-quiz/README.md

 ### Home Page

-The home page features a group picture of ateez as the background with a bright blue plain background which fits in with the colour scheme.
+The home page features a group picture of ateez in the background with a bright blue plain background colour, which fits in with the colour scheme.
 Underneath the title quiz is another group picture of Ateez, which is responsive.
 Underneath the picture is the tagline **"How well do you know Ateez?"**, followed by some more paragraph text.
-Underneath the text there are three buttons: one to start the quiz, one for the instructions on how the quiz works and lastly one to change the settings of the game.
+Underneath the text there are three buttons: one to start the quiz, one for the instructions on how the quiz works and lastly, one to change the settings of the game.

 ![Screenshot 2024-02-14 at 19 43 48](https://github.com/mariam138/ultimate-ateez-quiz/assets/150139337/df240062-119f-458f-a1d9-f0ccda902673)

 On larger screens, hovering the mouse over the buttons will change their colour with a slight transition.
 The blue **"Start!"** button will change into a lighter blue and enlarge slightly, while the **"Instructions"** and **"Settings"** buttons change their background colour to black and the text to yellow.
-This is to indicate clickability, but also to separate the **"Start!"** button from the others visually, to indicate it has a different action.
+This is to indicate clickability, but also to separate the **"Start!"** button from the others visually, indicating it has a different action.

 ![Screenshot 2024-02-14 at 19 55 45](https://github.com/mariam138/ultimate-ateez-quiz/assets/150139337/94f541ce-2640-49ed-91f6-957f23baf3c0)
 ![Screenshot 2024-02-14 at 19 55 55](https://github.com/mariam138/ultimate-ateez-quiz/assets/150139337/3d962b15-f7b6-4438-a958-c6e9cf47df30)